-Government Relations – There are many obstacles that stand in the way of U.S. breeders being able to easily sell dogs to the government for detection work, including low market price for top-working, field-line puppies and complicated government vendor contracts that make it difficult for individual breeders.
+Government Relations – There are many obstacles that stand in the way of U.S. breeders being able to easily sell dogs to the government for detection work, including the low market prices for top-working, field-line puppies and complicated government vendor contracts that make it difficult for individual breeders.

 In addition, most legislators are unaware of the U.S.’s dependence on foreign dogs and the fact that it is becoming increasingly more difficult to meet the U.S.’s needs through foreign sources.
 The AKC Government Relations team, led by Vice President Sheila Goffe, has made strides in bringing these issues to the attention of lawmakers.